 - Untagged and undescribed PDF form fields.
 Go to All Tools > Prepare for accessibility > Automatically tag PDF.
 To add a description, click Form > Properties > General and enter the description in Tooltip.

-There are also online tools that can ensure your documents have the necessary accessible PDF features.
-For instance, you can use PDF.net to change fonts, making the text easier to read.
+There are also online tools that can ensure your documents have the necessary accessible PDF features. pdf.net is a good example, as you can use it to improve your document’s accessibility in various ways.
+For instance:

 An Accessible PDF Example